Holicity Target of Unusually Large Options Trading (NASDAQ:HOL)

-Holicity Inc. (NASDAQ:HOL) saw unusually large options trading on Thursday.
-Stock investors bought 4,727 put options on the stock.
-This is an increase of approximately 1,553% compared to the typical volume of 286 put options.
+Holicity Inc. (NASDAQ:HOL) was the target of unusually large options trading on Thursday.
+Investors purchased 25,595 call options on the stock.
+This represents an increase of 555% compared to the average daily volume of 3,910 call options.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Hsbc Holdings PLC purchased a new position in shares of Holicity in the fourth quarter valued at about $10,125,000.
-Healthcare of Ontario Pension Plan Trust Fund purchased a new stake in shares of Holicity in the fourth quarter worth about $10,100,000.
-Hudson Bay Capital Management LP purchased a new stake in shares of Holicity in the fourth quarter worth about $5,055,000.
-Belvedere Trading LLC purchased a new stake in shares of Holicity in the first quarter worth about $294,000.
-Finally, Arnhold LLC purchased a new stake in shares of Holicity in the first quarter worth about $195,000.
-Institutional investors own 25.06% of the company’s stock.
+Several large investors have recently made changes to their positions in the stock.
+Hsbc Holdings PLC acquired a new position in Holicity during the fourth quarter worth $10,125,000.
+Healthcare of Ontario Pension Plan Trust Fund acquired a new position in Holicity during the fourth quarter worth $10,100,000.
+Hudson Bay Capital Management LP acquired a new position in Holicity during the fourth quarter worth $5,055,000.
+Belvedere Trading LLC acquired a new position in Holicity during the first quarter worth $294,000.
+Finally, Arnhold LLC acquired a new position in Holicity during the first quarter worth $195,000.
+Institutional investors and hedge funds own 25.06% of the company’s stock.

 Holicity Inc does not have significant operations.
 It intends to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or other related business combination with one or more businesses.
 The company was incorporated in 2020 and is based in Kirkland, Washington.